 Each and every fire department in Lunenburg county have copies of the book for sale.
 Proceeds go directly to the fire department where the book is purchased.

-Please visit the list of contacts page and contact your local fire department to make arrangements for you to purchase this fantastic history of fire fighting in your community.
+Please visit the list of departments page and contact your local fire department to make arrangements for you to purchase this fantastic history of fire fighting in your community.